23G/translate/README.md

 #Dylan Lamers - Translate
 Easy, fast and reliable way to do multi language (database) translations on models.

+Yet another?
+Why is this so special?
+-Very lightweigt.
+-Speed.
+This package uses joins instead of models.
+Eloquent models are great but on translations it can become a bit resource unfriendly.
+This bottelnecks that problem.
+-Smart URL.
+Availability to have nice looking urls like /hello /nl/hello /es/hello.
+But not required!
+-Console.
+Nice console commands to make installing and adding languages a breeze.
+-Comments.
+Comments have been used throughtout the whole project.
+-PSR <3

 #Setup

 **Run installer**